Drowning and drowning prevention: what you need to know

 - Teach your child to not go near the dam, creek or water tank without you.

-Water safety around beaches, lakes and rivers
+Water safety around beaches, the sea, lakes and rivers

 - Always stay with your child when they’re playing in or near the sea, lakes or rivers.
 Hold your child’s hand near waves and when paddling in rivers.

 - Take your child only to patrolled beaches where surf lifesavers are present, and swim only between the red and yellow flags.
 And supervise your child at all times, even when surf lifesavers are present.

 - Teach your school-age child what to do if they need help – stay calm, float and raise an arm to signal to a lifeguard or lifesaver.